 Environmental monitoring is a M2M application where satellite is the only communications alternative as no other infrastructure is generally in such remote localities.
 This case study attached presents one solutions where satellite communication is commonly used for environmental monitoring.
 This is Hydro power generation through snow/water monitoring.

 This attached paper provides an overview of the solution and how satellite is used to support this requirement.
 The document also outlines why the solution requires M2M remote satellite communications.

+6.4.2 Source

+Not applicable